-Last week Arkansas Attorney General Leslie Rutledge rejected a proposal to legalize recreational marijuana in Arkansas.
+Last week Arkansas Attorney General Leslie Rutledge rejected yet another proposal to legalize recreational marijuana.

-The proposal would have let adults and companies grow, buy sell, and use marijuana for any reason.
+Like virtually every other recreational marijuana proposal, the measure would have let adults and companies grow, buy, sell, and use marijuana for any reason.

 As we have said before, marijuana’s proponents aren’t content with “medical marijuana.”
 The endgame is — and always has been — full legalization.

 Photo By Cannabis Training University (Own work) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons